v-nahornyi/wp-brands/README.md

-# Project bootstraping WordPress plugin
+# WordPress plugin for bootstrapping a project